YujieJiang-99/urban_resilience_parliament-rebuild/README.md

 python run_llm_smoke.py
 ```

-This calls one model for Hong Kong and two indicators only, then writes
+This calls one model for Hong Kong and 18 indicators, then writes
 `data/runs/llm_smoke/smoke_result.json`.
-It does not run R2, Consul, web search,
+It does not run R2, Consul, web search.
-or the full 18-indicator parliament.

 Run serial real R1 for selected models: